tds-fdw/tds_fdw/README.md

 for some reason.

 For TDS protocol versions 7.0+, the connection always uses UCS-2, so this parameter does nothing in those cases.
 See [Localization and TDS 7.0](http://www.freetds.org/userguide/localization.htm).

+* *tds_version*

+Required: No

+The version of the TDS protocol to use for this server.
+See [Choosing a TDS protocol version](http://www.freetds.org/userguide/choosingtdsprotocol.htm) and [History of TDS Versions](http://www.freetds.org/userguide/tdshistory.htm).

 #### Foreign server example